abbbi/pbsav/README.md

 # Monitoring the scans

-The scanjobs are enqueued using the tasks-pooler system.
+The scanjobs are enqueued using the `task-spooler` system.
 You can get a list of running scans and their state using the `tsp` command, like so:

 ```